Iran's Hassan Rouhani calls on Japan to help save nuclear deal | The Japan Times

 Rouhani did not reject the possibility of having a meeting with his U.S. counterpart but said such a meeting could take place only if “they can implement past commitments and prove their goodwill.”

-The Iranian president hailed Japan’s efforts for de-escalating the tensions between Iran and the United States and said it would be “a right step on the right track” if any efforts can make Washington correct its approach toward Tehran.
+The Iranian president hailed Japan’s efforts to de-escalate the tensions between Iran and the United States and said it would be “a right step on the right track” if any efforts can make Washington correct its approach toward Tehran.

 Rouhani was in Japan last Friday as the first Iranian leader to visit since Mohammad Khatami in October 2000, as Tehran apparently hopes to deepen bilateral ties amid the persisting Iran-U.S. standoff over the nuclear deal.

-Iran is struggling under oil and other U.S. sanctions as part of Trump’s “maximum pressure” campaign.
+Iran is struggling under U.S. sanctions covering oil and other areas that are part of Trump’s “maximum pressure” campaign.
 Increased gasoline prices have sparked widespread protests, adding to the country’s woes.

 On the faltering 2015 nuclear deal, Abe told Rouhani that Iran should refrain from taking actions that would undermine it and instead fully abide by it.